 We used a robust industrial baker's yeast strain named L'Hirondelle (LH) in order to force by ALE changes in the lipid metabolism.
 For this, yeast was propagated by successive batch refreshments maintained constantly in the presence of myriocin at 30°C during 50 generations (see Fig. 1A).
-In these experiments, a chronic-medium dose of 1.2 $\mu$ M myriocin was used to lower but not completely inhibit SPT activity (Huang et al., 2014; Fig. 1B).
-Moreover, a short-term experiment was chosen because deleterious mutations, which could affect negatively important traits of industrial strains, such as cell size, fitness or carbon-source utilization (Aguilera et al., 2010; Wenger et al., 2011; Çakar et al., 2012; Strucko et al., 2018), have been reported to accumulate over time (Tenaillon et al., 2016).
+In these experiments a chronic-medium dose of 1.2 μM myriocin was used to lower but not completely inhibit SPT activity (Huang et al., 2014; Fig. 1B).
+Moreover, a short-term experiment was chosen because deleterious mutations, which could affect negatively important traits of industrial strains, such as cell size, fitness or carbon-source utilization (Aguilera et al., 2010; Çakar et al., 2012; Wenger et al., 2011; Strucko et al., 2018), have been reported to accumulate over time (Tenaillon et al., 2016).
 In general, the rates of spontaneous mutation are higher for neutral and deleterious mutations and lower for beneficial mutations (Barrick and Lenski, 2013; Van den Bergh et al., 2018).
-In this manner, we seek to generate evolved clones containing stable compensatory mutations conferring increased SL biosynthesis (see Fig. 1B) or altered PL asymmetry, but still maintaining key industrial properties.
+In this manner, we seek to generate evolved clones containing stable compensatory mutations conferring increased SLs biosynthesis (see Fig. 1B) or altered phospholipid asymmetry, but still maintaining key industrial properties.
 We found that the doubling time decreased gradually over the course of the experiment (data not shown), indicating that the original yeast population was capable of adapting to optimize growth in the presence of the drug.
-As shown in Fig. 1C, the 50-generations evolved population (LHev) grew in a solid myriocin-containing YPD medium, while
+As shown in Fig. 1C, the 50generations evolved population (LHev) grew in a solid myriocin-containing YPD medium, while the parental strain did not.
+As expected, tolerance to myriocin was also observed for ten individual adaptive clones isolated from the terminal population.
+In addition, all of them showed a similar growth (Fig. 1C), suggesting that adaptationdriving mutations were distributed across the population (Tenaillon et al., 2016).